YaoGroup/DIFFICE_jax/paper.md

 = \rho g \left(1-\frac{\rho}{\rho_w}\right)h\frac{\partial h}{\partial y}
 \end{array}$$

 where $u$ and $v$ are the horizontal velocity, $h$ is the ice thickness and $\mu$ is the effective isotropic viscosity of the ice shelf. $\rho$ and $\rho_w$ are the density of the ice shelf and ocean water, respectively. $g$ is the gravity.
-The associated boundary conditions required for the equations is the *dynamic boundary condition* at the calving front of the ice shelf, which indicates the balance of the extensional stress of ice shelves with ocean hydrostatic pressure.
-It gives,
+The associated boundary conditions required for the equations is the *dynamic boundary condition* at the calving front of the ice shelf, which indicates the balance of the extensional stress of ice shelves with ocean hydrostatic pressure:

 $$\begin{array}{l}
 \displaystyle 2\mu \left(2\frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} \right) n_x